 What Is a Plantar Plate Tear?

-most common in the MTP joint of the second toe.
+most common in the second toe.

 See your foot and ankle orthopaedic surgeon if you are experiencing